 Looking at the way, I was brought up and the handed down attitudes of the silent generation, it’s no wonder the habits automatically kicked in.
 They are no substitute for talking about it with someone, but for the stubborn, it may help.

 I took my father to see mum at the rest home.
 Dementia prevented him from taking a leading role in mums’ arrangements, so it fell on me as the eldest.
 It was an open casket.
-To this day, I wished it was closed, but dad needed to see her and other family members.
+Dad needed to see her as did other family members.

 It’s been over two years no, and the image I have of mum in the casket is drifting further and further into the back of my mind.

 In the early days, one of my coping mechanisms was drinking until I fell asleep.
 Not a great idea and was probably a contributor to my liver issues which thankfully have now been cured.